 Under experimental circumstances, ultrasound has to be used outside of the diagnostic range in order to be able to detect any adverse bioeffect.
 Among them, lung hemorrhage is probably the most extensively studied, although its mechanism still remains unclear.
 Thermal bioeffects and inertial cavitation have both been excluded as being responsible for lung lesions.
 However, general observations can be made from the large amount of ultrasound-induced lung damage threshold studies.
 First, the degree of damage observed in animals does not appear to be a concern since the extent of lung damage is limited and the organ can recover from the effect.
 Second, the mechanisms of lung injury seem to be similar in all species and the features of the lesions induced are independent from the frequency, pulse repetition frequency, and the beamwidth.

-Therefore similar biological mechanisms may be of coundergoing ultrasound lung exposure, and especiall pulmonary disorders or "at risk" neonates. ncern in patients y patients with Aixplorer® User's Guide
+Therefore similar biological mechanisms may be of concern in patients undergoing ultrasound lung exposure, and especially patients with pulmonary disorders or "at risk" neonates.